US agent, suspected smuggler killed off Puerto Rico coast

 WASHINGTON (AP) — A U.S. Customs and Border Protection agent and a suspected smuggler died during a shootout Thursday off the Puerto Rico coast, authorities said.
 Two other U.S. officers were injured.

-CBP’s Air and Marine Operations unit was on routine patrol when the shots were fired about 12 miles (19 kilometers) off the coast from Cabo Rojo, a major drug smuggling corridor for cocaine coming out of South America known as the Mona Passage.
+CBP’s Air and Marine Operations unit was on routine patrol around 8 a.m.
+Thursday when the shots were fired about 12 miles (19 kilometers) off the coast from Cabo Rojo, a major drug smuggling corridor for cocaine coming out of South America known as the Mona Passage, the agency said.
 It lies between Puerto Rico’s western coastline and the Dominican Republic.

+Three CBP Marine Interdiction Agents exchanged gunfire with two people who were aboard the suspected smuggling ship, officials said.
+All three agents were shot and airlifted to local hospitals in Puerto Rico.

+One of the agents was later pronounced dead.
+The agent’s identity was not immediately released and the condition of the other two agents was not immediately clear.

 Typically, drug cartels recruit poor fishermen from Colombia and Venezuela to transport large amounts of cocaine northward to the Dominican Republic where it is broken down into smaller bales and transferred at sea to waiting vessels manned by better-paid, sometimes well-armed Puerto Rican drug runners.